Late effect

 In medicine, a late effect is a condition that appears after the acute phase of an earlier, causal condition has run its course.
-A late effect can be caused directly by the earlier condition, or indirectly by the treatment for the earlier condition.
+A late effect can be caused directly by the earlier condition, or by the treatment for the earlier condition.
 Some late effects can occur decades later.
-Historically, late effects have been very difficult to connect with their causes, but as survivorship and life span has increased and "follow up" has become standard practice, these connections are becoming established.
+Historically, late effects have been very difficult to connect with their causes, but as survival and life span have increased and "follow up" has become standard practice, these connections are becoming established.
 A period, often very long, of health unaffected by both the initial and the late effect conditions distinguishes a late effect from a sequela or a complication.
 A code for such a condition was present in the ICD-9 but is no longer present in the ICD-10.